PrestaEdit/hideprestashopcolumns/README.md

 Hide PrestaShop on Order and Customer controller

-**This module is only compatible with PrestaShop 1.7.7.X and more**

 ## Reporting issues

 You can report issues with this module in this repository.
 [Click here to report an issue][report-issue].